 On October 20, 2011, Costar acquired substantially all of the assets of Industrial Vision Source ("IVS"), a division of Mace Security Products, Inc. for \$517.
 Additionally, the "IVS Asset Purchase Agreement" calls for an additional earn-out payment of \$100 if IVS reaches certain ninety day revenue targets.
-Pursuant to the IVS Asset Purchase Agreement, the minimum ninety day revenue target was achieved as of January 2012, and the \$100 owed has been recorded in the accompanying consolidated balances sheets as of March 31, 2012 and December 31, 2011.
+Pursuant to the IVS Asset Purchase Agreement, the minimum ninety day revenue target was achieved as of January 2012, and the \$100 was paid on April 20, 2012.
 The acquisition meets the definition of a business combination under GAAP.